Akojede70/alx-low_level_programming/0x1A-hash_tables/README.md

 If ht is NULL, don’t print anything.

-6-hash_table_delete.c: Write a function that deletes a hash table.
+**6-hash_table_delete.c:** Writing a function that deletes a hash table.
 Prototype: void hash_table_delete(hash_table_t *ht);
 where ht is the hash table.

-100-sorted_hash_table.c: Before you continue, please take a moment to think about it: how you would implement it if you were asked to during an interview or a job.
+**100-sorted_hash_table.c:** Before you continue, please take a moment to think about it: how you would implement it if you were asked to during an interview or a job.
 What data structures would you use?
 How would it work?
 For this task, please:
 Read PHP Internals Book: HashTable.
 Use the same hash function.